SulagnaKundu/SulagnaKundu/README.md

 ### Hi there 👋
 - 🎯 I’m Sulagna Kundu.
-I’m a Learner who loves to explore new stuffs and grow while learning.
+I’m a Learner, who loves to explore new stuffs and grow while learning.
 - 🌱 I’m currently pursuing Master of Computer Applications (MCA)
 - 📫 How to reach me: sulagnakundu7@gmail.com
 - 😄 Pronouns: She/Her